 GeneCards Summary for AGPS Gene

 AGPS (Alkylglycerone Phosphate Synthase) is a Protein Coding gene.
-Diseases associated with AGPS include rhizomelic chondrodysplasia punctata, type 3 and photoallergic dermatitis.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include FAD binding and alkylglycerone-phosphate synthase activity.
-An important paralog of this gene is LDHD.
+Diseases associated with AGPS include Rhizomelic Chondrodysplasia Punctata, Type 3 and Rhizomelic Chondrodysplasia Punctata.
+Among its related pathways are Acyl chain remodelling of PE and Metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity and FAD binding.
+An important paralog of this gene is D2HGDH.

 UniProtKB/Swiss-Prot Summary for AGPS Gene

 Catalyzes the exchange of the acyl chain in acyl-dihydroxyacetonephosphate (acyl-DHAP) for a long chain fatty alcohol, yielding the first ether linked intermediate, i.e. alkyl-dihydroxyacetonephosphate (alkyl-DHAP), in the pathway of ether lipid biosynthesis.